A-J-V/hnefatafl_archive/README.md

 Despite learning a lot from this project, it ultimately failed in its objective of training a Hnefatafl agent via RL.
 Here is a laundry list of what went wrong.

 I original envisioned this as using AlphaZero-style training.
-However, I have no real experience in RL, so picking one of the most complicated RL algorithms as a first attempt was very foolish, and several problems ensued both from my lack of understanding policy-gradient methods as well as design missteps.
+However, I had no real experience in RL when I started it, so picking one of the most complicated RL algorithms as a first attempt was very foolish, and several problems ensued both from my lack of understanding policy-gradient methods as well as design missteps.

 First, I decided to imitate the tensor shape of AlphaZero's inputs and outputs in the game environment so that the game board is represented as a 3x11x11 ndarray and the action space as a 40x11x11 ndarray.
 This choice was, in retrospect, nonsensical.
 I should have opted for a highly readable data structure to hold the game state, and then applied a transformation when it was time to convert it to tensors for training.
 Although this seems obvious now, I didn't catch it in time and had baked the hideous ndarray data structures into the game environment when I realized that it was a bad decision.